-Despite funding the implementation of all four phases of this initiative.
-There are continuing costs and additional innovative projects that our donors can support upon request.
-To contribute to the STEM initiative, mail a check payable to “Bartlesville Public Schools Foundation” to our office at 1100 S. Jennings, Bartlesville, OK 74003 and note “STEM” in the memo line or indicate your funding preference in a letter; donate online by credit card or paypal; or contact our executive director, Blair Ellis at 918-336-8600, ext 3523 to make other arrangements.
+Despite providing see money for these programs, there are continuing costs and additional innovative projects that our donors can support upon request.
+To contribute to any of these initiatives, mail a check payable to “Bartlesville Public Schools Foundation” to our office at 1100 S. Jennings, Bartlesville, OK 74003 and note the initiative in the memo line or indicate your funding preference in a letter; donate online by credit card or paypal; or contact our executive director, Blair Ellis at 918-336-8600, ext 3523 to make other arrangements.